Thrombolytic (Fibrinolytic) Drugs

 - Fibrin molecules are broken apart by the plasmin and the clot dissolves

-Plasmin is a protease that is capable of breaking apart fibrin molecules, thereby dissolving the clot.
+Plasmin is a protease that can break apart fibrin molecules, dissolving the clot.
 However, it is important to note that plasmin also breaks down other circulating proteins, including fibrinogen.
-But because of the relative fibrin specificity of tPA, clot dissolution occurs with less breakdown of circulating fibrinogen than occurs with SK and UK.
-Although tPA is relatively selective for clot-bound plasminogen, it still activates circulating plasminogen thereby releasing plasmin, which can lead to the breakdown of circulating fibrinogen and cause an unwanted systemic fibrinolytic state.
+But because of the relative fibrin specificity of tPA, clot dissolution occurs with a less breakdown of circulating fibrinogen than occurs with SK and UK.
+Although tPA is relatively selective for clot-bound plasminogen, it still activates circulating plasminogen and releasing plasmin, which can lead to the breakdown of circulating fibrinogen and cause an unwanted systemic fibrinolytic state.
 Normally, circulating α2-antiplasmin inactivates plasmin, but therapeutic doses of tPA (and SK) lead to sufficient plasmin formation to overwhelm the limited circulating concentrations α2-antiplasmin.
 In summary, although tPA is relatively selective for clot-associated fibrin, it can produce systemic lytic state and undesirable bleeding.

 SK is not a protease and has no enzymatic activity; however, it forms a complex with plasminogen that releases plasmin.
 Unlike tPA, it does not bind preferentially to clot-associated fibrin and therefore binds equally to circulating and non-circulating plasminogen.
 Therefore, SK produces significant fibrinogenolysis along with clot fibrinolysis.
-For this reason, tPA is generally preferred as a thrombolytic agent over SK, especially when used for dissolving coronary and cerebral vascular thrombi.
 Because SK is derived from streptococci, patients who have had recent streptococci infections can require significantly higher doses of SK to produce thrombolysis.